Disney Donating $2.5 Million To Relief And Recovery Efforts For Those Affected By Irma

 — Disney Parks (@DisneyParks) September 12, 2017

 A little over two weeks ago, Disney made a first large donation in the sum of $1 million to the American Red Cross to support those affected by Hurricane Harvey.
-As reported by Deadline, Disney also hosted a “Day of Giving” which allowed for donations to come in from all around the world.
+As reported by Deadline, Disney also hosted a “Day of Giving,” which allowed donations to come in from all around the world.

 Making matters even better is that The Walt Disney Company matched all eligible Disney employee donations to the Red Cross and other qualified organizations who helped out with Hurricane Harvey.
 The same is being done with donations from Disney employees for Hurricane Irma.

-The Walt Disney Company knows that there are so many people who have had their lives turned upside-down by these natural disasters in the last month and they just want to help.
+The Walt Disney Company knows that there are so many people who have had their lives turned upside-down by these natural disasters in the last month, and they just want to help.
 Their donations will provide a lot for the relief and recovery efforts needed to help people return to normal after Hurricane Harvey and Hurricane Irma.
-Even though there are long roads ahead, every little bit helps and there are a lot of people who need it.
+Even though there are long roads ahead, every little bit helps, and there are a lot of people who need it.

 [Featured Image by Danny Cox]